 This is a major upgrade from the original CFP App that is not backwards compatible.
-We are in the process of rewriting many of the core data models and changing how the app works.
-Some functionality may be unavailable to IE9 and earlier releases.
+We redesigned many of the core data models and changed how the app works.
+Some functionality may be unavailable to Internet Explorer 9 and earlier.

-Make sure you have Ruby 2.3 and Postgres installed in your environment.
-This is a Rails 4.2 app and uses bundler to install all required gems.
-We are also making the assumption that you're familiar with how Rails apps and setup and deployed.
+Make sure you have Ruby and Postgres installed in your environment.
+Double check in the Gemfile for the exact supported version.
+This is a Rails 5 app and uses bundler to install all required gems.
+We are also making the assumption that you're familiar with how Rails apps are setup and deployed.
 If this is not the case then you'll want to refer to documentation that will bridge any gaps in the instructions below.

 Run bin/setup script to install gem dependencies and setup database for development.